 Help make Illinois a leader in false confession reform

 Providing judges with a mechanism to assess the reliability of a defendant’s statement before trial is a critical step in safeguarding against wrongful convictions.
-While Mr. Amor was eventually exonerated due to now invalidated forensic science, his statement — along with many other Illinosians whose convictions are based on unreliable statements made during police interrogations — should have never been used as evidence in court.
+While Mr. Gonzalez was eventually exonerated due to DNA testing, his statement — along with many other Illinosians whose convictions are based on unreliable statements made during police interrogations — should have never been used as evidence in court.

-Sign the petition above to support passing first-in-the-nation legislation in Illinois that would prevent unreliable confessions from being used at criminal trials and reduce the risk of future wrongful convictions.
+Use the form above to contact your lawmakers and urge them to pass first-in-the-nation legislation in Illinois that would prevent unreliable confessions from being used at criminal trials and reduce the risk of future wrongful convictions.

 This campaign is in partnership with the Illinois Innocence Project, And Justice for All, and The Center on Wrongful Convictions.